A Sufficient Condition for Graphic Sequences with Given Largest and Smallest Entries, Length, and Sum: Proof of Theorem

 A second definition is that a sequence $\alpha$ {\it majorizes} a second sequence $\beta = \seq{\beta_1, ..., \beta_n}$, where both sequence have the same length and sum, if and only if

 for each $k$ from $1$ to $n$.

 Majorization is a partial order over the set of degree sequences with identical sum.
-Our use of majorization stems from the following result. \begin{theorem}[Ruch and Gutman~\cite{Ruch:1979}, Theorem 1] If the degree sequence $\alpha$ is graphic and $\alpha$ majorizes $\beta$, then $\beta$ is graphic. \end{theorem}
+Our use of majorization stems from the following result. \begin{theorem}[\cite{Ruch:1979}, Theorem 1] If the degree sequence $\alpha$ is graphic and $\alpha$ majorizes $\beta$, then $\beta$ is graphic. \end{theorem}

 In addition, we use the following two results that reduce the number of Erd\H{o}s-Gallai inequalities needed to verify that a sequence is graphic.
-These are found in Tripathi and Vijay \cite{Tripathi:2003}. \begin{theorem}[Tripathi and Vijay~\cite{Tripathi:2003}, Theorem] For the degree sequence $\alpha=(\alpha_1,...,\alpha_n)$, define the set of indices $\mathcal{I}$ such that $i \in \mathcal{I}$ if $\alpha_i > \alpha_{i+1}$.
+These are found in \cite{Tripathi:2003}. \begin{theorem}[\cite{Tripathi:2003}, Theorem] For the degree sequence $\alpha=(\alpha_1,...,\alpha_n)$, define the set of indices $\mathcal{I}$ such that $i \in \mathcal{I}$ if $\alpha_i > \alpha_{i+1}$.
 For Theorem \ref{thm:erdos-gallai}, it suffices to check only the inequalities for the indices in $\mathcal{I}$. \end{theorem}